 Efficient Kitchen Design Idea #5: Dividing the Kitchen into Zones

 You should also divide your kitchen into two essential zones — wet and dry areas.
 The wet areas can be made waterproof with the right cabinet material to preserve your kitchen for longer.
-Your designer will recommend a boiling waterproof ply or boiling water resistant or moisture resistant ply depending on the need.
+Your designer will recommend a boiling waterproof ply or boiling water-resistant or moisture-resistant ply depending on the need.

 Efficient Kitchen Design Idea #6: Open, Closed or Frosted?

 Last but not the least, is the decision on what kind of shutter you should opt for that influences the efficiency of your kitchen.
-Open shelves give you the luxury of easy access and add to the airy feel in your kitchen.
-However, if you’re not the type to clean shelves regularly and still want this feature, plain glass or frosted glass are better.
+Open shelves give you the luxury of easy access and add to the airy feel of your kitchen.
+However, if you’re not the type to clean shelves regularly and still want this feature, plain glass or frosted glass is better.
 Closed shutters are a good option if you have hired help since the glass is prone to breakage if not handled with care.

 Now that you have great tips to make your kitchen completely suited for your convenience, let us know if you this helps you breeze through your cooking session.